selinaerhabor/memory-game/README.md

 ## 5.3 Discussion on the differences between the development code and the deployed Code Version:

-* Addition of browser alerts to keep users informed of why a feature is inactive or why their game ended.
-These alerts occur for incorrect play, when the hint button is pressed when level is being attempted and when game is completed.
-The browser alerts are also useful for not blocking the game's interface completely something that came in handy for the hintButtonDisabled function.
+* The addition of modal windows instead of browser alerts to keep users informed of why a feature is inactive or why their game ended in an aesthetically pleasing way.
+These modal windows appear for incorrect play, when the hint button is pressed when level is being attempted and when the game has been completed.
+The modal windows are also useful for not blocking the game's interface completely something that came in handy for the hintButtonDisabled function so that the user can easily return back to playing current game.

 * Made redundant the use of `div.style.backgroundColor` for the buzzers in order to remove the need for using `!important` to ensure the background color changes to its active state when pressed.

+* The buzzerSounds were taking some time to play when pressed.
+In order to reduce the time it takes for the audio files to load, I removed the variables calling buzzerSounds based on indexing `new Audio(buzzerSound[1])` and instead set audio files as global variables (from player's end) for example: var yellow = new Audio('assets/sounds/noteD.mp3').

 ## 6. Credits